ALSpringer/ALSpringer.github.io/about.md

 <p>I work as a Senior Quantitative User Experience researcher at Google.
 <br>
 I finished my PhD at University of California Santa Cruz working under Steve Whittaker in 2019.
 Broadly, I characterize my research as Human-Centered AI research.
 This research includes work on fairness such as the 'Play PRBLMS' paper where we explore how voice interfaces disadvantage specific ways of speaking.
-My research also focuses on transparency and explainable AI—I explore how systems should explain their predictions to humans in ways that we trust and understand.
-I have interned at Xerox PARC under Peter Pirolli, at Spotify under Henriette Cramer, and at Google under Joy Thomas.
+Under the human-centered AI umbrella, my research also focuses on transparency and explainable AI.
+I explore how systems should explain their predictions to humans in ways that we trust and understand.
+I previously interned at Xerox PARC under Peter Pirolli, at Spotify under Henriette Cramer, and at Google under Joy Thomas.
 </p>

 <h2>Research Topics</h2>